 Various Roles & Accomplishments

-When Captain Durrette graduated from the academy at age 21, he was the youngest officer hired in the department's history, and was the 25th Black officer hired in the department's history.
+He started with the Charlottesville Police Department as a Police Explorer before being hired as a Community Service Officer (CSO).
+After graduating from the police academy at age 20, he was the youngest officer hired in the department and was the 25th Black officer hired in the department's history.

 Chief Durrette was promoted through the ranks of Sergeant and Lieutenant.
 As a Lieutenant once again made department history, as he was one of only two black Lieutenants to ever serve the CPD at that time.
 As a Lieutenant, Durrette was responsible for the daily operation of daylight shift before being transferred to the Support Operation Division where he led the department's School Resource Unit, Traffic Unit, Hiring and Retention and the Accreditation Unit before being promoted to the rank of Captain landing him as the department first black Bureau Commander.